awslabs/amazon-msk-config-detector/README.md

 openssl genrsa -out client.key 2048
 ```

 * Generate a Certificate Signing Request (CSR) for the client.
-You'll be prompted to provide some information, such as the Common Name (CN), which should match the fully qualified domain name (FQDN) or IP address of the client:
+You'll be prompted to provide some information, such as the Common Name (CN), which should match the fully qualified domain name (FQDN) or IP address of the client.
+For **challenge password** - leave it empty:

 ```
 openssl req -new -key client.key -out client.csr